 St. Mary’s Seminary & University established the Ecumenical Institute of Theology as its graduate evening program in the fall of 1968.
 The new program received the endorsement and support of Lawrence Cardinal Shehan, Archbishop of Baltimore, and the Rt.
 Rev. Harry Lee Doll, Bishop of the Episcopal Diocese of Maryland.
 During its initial years, the Ecumenical Institute was directed by the Seminary faculty.
 In the late 1970s, formal bylaws and an Executive Board were put in place to oversee the Ecumenical Institute under the direction of St. Mary’s Seminary & University’s Board of Trustees.

 The Executive Board of St. Mary’s Ecumenical Institute is composed of representatives of the professional, corporate, academic, and religious communities of the greater Baltimore area.
 The Ecumenical Institute’s faculty is drawn from neighboring academic and religious institutions, as well as from the St. Mary’s Seminary & University theological faculty.
-The student body consists of approximately 200 students, many of whom are enrolled in one of the degree programs, while some are enrolled in graduate certificate programs, and still others are pursuing courses for credit or as auditors for personal enrichment.
+The student body consists of approximately 200 students enrolled in master’s, doctoral, and graduate certificate programs.
+Others are pursuing courses for credit or as auditors for personal enrichment.
 Our Explorations in Theology program is geared to students embarking on the study of theology and ethics for the first time.